DanAguilera/U-Manage-It/README.md

 Owner: Daniel

   My Projects idea was to make a management database system to store a business's information.
 The inspiration came from working in the restaruant business and seeing an outdated managing system, so I wanted to create an application in which everything a business owner would need, would be right at their fingertips.
   The project was supposed to be a group project but due to unforseen circumstances, I was left to take the whole brunt of the work.
 This project has by far made me a better web developer being that I had to tackle both front-end and back-end all on my own.
-Thus I can safely argue has made me a better developer and critical thinker.
    Future goals:
     - To incorporate a log-in page with admin rights.
     - Add a section where the business can add their itemized things onto the site, and from there can basically make an itemized bill through a pdf to be able to mail out.